thundermiracle/advanced-typescript-action/README.md

 CI workflow `tag-update.yml` will automatically re-tag the latest commit with major version when `changesets` creates a tag.
 For example, if `changesets` creates a tag `v1.2.3`, `tag-update.yml` will remove the latest `v1` and re-tag the latest commit with `v1` where tag `v1.2.3` points to.

+## How to use

+Create a Personal access token with `repo` & `workflow` scope and add it to the repository secrets with name `PAT_GITHUB`.

+That's all!
+Now you can start to develop your Github Action.

 ## License

 The scripts and documentation in this project are released under the [MIT License](./LICENSE)